 There's a reason why you spent a large amount of time online.
 By identifying the emotional triggers which prompted this, it can help you understand how you reached this point.
 Should you struggle to identify the causes, you could seek a reputable therapist, as he or she can provide the fresh perspective you need.

 These 10 tips can help you break Internet addiction.
 When you have reduced your reliance on the Internet, you will find it's a great resource to access when used wisely.
 You can teach your children Internet safety tips.
-We also offer resources on finding internet providers in your area and which Internet providers are the best.
+You can read more about internet providers in your area here.